 You also have the ability to set a Minimum Post Width for your posts.
 Adjusting Post Spacing changes the padding between every post.

 Multiple Personalization Feature

 A more advanced feature of the Personalize section is the Multiple Personalization Feature (MPF).
-This feature allows you to create different versions of the same TINT.
-If you’ve ever had to create a new TINT for a live event simply because an existing web format doesn’t work for you, you’ll get a lot out of this feature.
+This feature allows you to create different "skins", or customizations, of the same TINT.
 For more information click here.

 If you have any questions regarding using the Personalize section to customize your TINT please don’t hesitate to let us know at email@example.com.